Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-Common effects include constipation, dizziness, headache, flushing, nausea, fatigue, and ankle swelling.
-More serious effects are rare but include slow heart rate, low blood pressure, heart block, and heart failure worsening.
-Contact a clinician urgently for fainting, severe shortness of breath, or chest pain that worsens.
+Common side effects include constipation, dizziness, headache, flushing, and mild swelling.
+Some people experience fatigue or nausea.
+Rare but serious effects can include very low blood pressure, slow heart rate, AV block, or worsening heart failure.
+Contact a clinician urgently for fainting, shortness of breath, or swelling that worsens.
+Your overall risk depends on dose, other medicines you take, and your health status.